kuzzleio/documentation-old/src/sdk-reference/kuzzle/create-my-credentials.md

 // $result = [username => 'foo', kuid => '<kuid>']
 ```

-Create credentials of the specified <strategy> for the current user.
-The credentials to send depends entirely on the authentication plugin and strategy you want to create credentials for.
+Create the current user's credentials for the specified <strategy>.
+The credentials required will depend on the authentication plugin and strategy.

 ---